 - Writing a convincing application with a good structure, flow and argument;

-The course will cover important tips on writing, along with guidance on what reviewers will be looking for (and what they love and hate to see).
+The course will cover important tips on writing, along with guidance on what reviewers will be looking for (including what they love and hate to see).

-In particular, through a series of presentations with accompanying practical sessions, attendees will learn how to get their research idea across quickly and clearly to reviewers, how to write a good case for support and how to demonstrate credible support.
+Through a series of presentations with accompanying practical sessions, attendees will learn how to make their research idea clear and compelling to reviewers, how to write a good case for support and how to demonstrate credible support.

-One-to-ones will also allow attendees to work through aspects of their own research ideas with our experienced methodologists and facilitators.
+One-to-one sessions with our expert advisers will also allow attendees to work through aspects of their own research ideas with experienced methodologists and facilitators.